 I made over $25,000 in a single trade and about $20,000 the most in a day.
 Of course I got super happy, but I always think forward because, after all, it’s a part of my job, and you must be aware that you might lose even more than what you earned the day after.
 That’s why you gotta stay focused and not let emotion control you too much.

 To be honest, I wouldn’t recommend anyone to get into trading.
 It’s a very risky business, and more than 90% of the traders lose everything.
-This is why trading is not even my main profession, and I keep my focus and time more on my own business and whenever it feels right I trade.
+This is why trading is not even my main profession, and I keep my focus and time more on my own business and whenever it feels right I trade forex with VT Markets for the UK.

 If you anyway decide that you want to start trading, I would advise to gain A LOT of experience before you start playing for real money.
 Learn the market as best as you can.
 Read news, data, analyses, charts, contracts, etc. And start small — don’t invest too much, and see if it even fits you to take a part in this risky world.